Skip to main content

 Launched Phase 1 awarded Phase 2 awarded Completed

-The aim of this Challenge is to establish, both qualitatively (which metabolites are produced) and quantitatively (concentration of the metabolites produced), the extent to which skin metabolism determines xenobiotic availability in human skin.
-Successful completion of this Challenge will deliver new capability to understand and interpret human relevant skin metabolism, including rates of metabolism in the skin and approaches towards metabolite identification.
+The aim of this Challenge was to establish, both qualitatively (which metabolites are produced) and quantitatively (concentration of the metabolites produced), the extent to which skin metabolism determines xenobiotic availability.

 Challenge completed